Please note that all opinions below are my own, and not necessarily those of my institution, funders, or colleagues.

 An outcome of this presentation is that I am currently developing a Sustainable Staff Business Travel Policy with academic and professional services colleagues at Sussex.

 The biggest carbon footprint of academic research probably comes from air travel – flying to conferences and meetings.

-Much has been written elsewhere about how big a problem flying is, why we need to reduce it, and why academic scientists are among the 'worst offenders' (Kimberly Nicholas 'Data on academic flying', Nathans & Sterling, 2016, eLife, Nature editorial 2015).
-Parke Wilde and Joseph Nevins of 'Flying Less: Reducing Academia's Carbon Footprint' have produced a very useful FAQ covering these points.
+Much has been written elsewhere about how big a problem flying is, why we need to reduce it, and why academic scientists are amongst the 'worst offenders' (Kimberly Nicholas; Nathans & Sterling, 2016, eLife; Nature editorial 2015).
+Parke Wilde and Joseph Nevins of "Flying Less: Reducing Academia's Footprint" have produced a very useful FAQ covering these points.

 I am restricting my air travel, because I feel strongly that the carbon footprint is too high.
-This means that I focus my conference attendance on meetings that I can travel to by train (in the UK and Europe).
-I have not flown in 5 years, and in that time have attended an average of 1.25 conferences and meetings a year.
+This means that I focus my conference attendance on meetings that I can travel to by train (in the UK and Europe), or attend online.
+I have not flown in 8 years, and in that time have attended an average of 2 conferences and meetings a year.
 It is possible to remain active in conference participation without flying.

 I believe #flyingless is the one action that can have the biggest impact on the carbon footprints of academic scientists.